 Alicante

-Would you like to know more about the tradition of bullfighting in the city?
-Besides the Plaza de Toros bullring, which was built in 1847 and renovated in 1884, you can also visit the museum.
-Although the popularity of fighting has declined rapidly in the last fifteen years, it is currently banned in only two regions (Catalonia and the Canary Islands).
-By declaring the tradition an intangible cultural heritage in 2013, the Spanish Constitutional Court allowed the Spanish government to fight the abolition of it in several regions.
+Are you interested in the ancient tradition of bullfighting?
+Besides the bullring Plaza de Toros you can also visit the museum.
+Although the popularity of fighting has declined rapidly in the last fifteen years, it is banned in only two regions (Catalonia and the Canary Islands).
+Because the Spanish Constitutional Court declared it an immaterial cultural heritage in 2013, its abolition was challenged in several regions.

-Do you prefer to explore the city with a guide?
-At Free Walking Tours Alicante you can book a one and a half to two and a half hour tour in English, French or Spanish.
-Afterwards you only pay what you think it is worth.
-Are you interested?
-You can find all the available tours, days and times on their website.
+Do you like to explore the city with a guide?
+At Free Walking Tours Alicante you can book a tour in English, French or Spanish.
+You only pay what you thought it was worth afterwards.

 Festivities